fin-cli/fin-cli.github.com/_posts/2016-12-12-the-big-question.md

 ---
 layout: post
 author: danielbachhuber
-title: How much is FP-CLI worth to you?
+title: How much is FIN-CLI worth to you?
 ---

-**[Update 2 12/15:](https://twitter.com/fpcli/status/809352614580080640)** Undecided on how much FP-CLI is worth to you?
+**[Update 2 12/15:](https://twitter.com/fincli/status/809352614580080640)** Undecided on how much FIN-CLI is worth to you?
 The experiment ends Dec 28th — please make a decision by then :)

-**[Update 1 (12/13):](https://twitter.com/fpcli/status/808687676010287105)** Up to 17 subscribers so far.
+**[Update 1 (12/13):](https://twitter.com/fincli/status/808687676010287105)** Up to 17 subscribers so far.
 If we can get to 50, I'll launch a members-only forum.

 Last week, I [tweeted](https://twitter.com/danielbachhuber/status/806539537610481664):

-> At a decision point with @fpcli: it’s too large for me to voluntarily maintain.
+> At a decision point with @fincli: it’s too large for me to voluntarily maintain.
 Have an opinion on its future?
 I’d love to chat.

-Last February, I started a business, [runcommand](https://runcommand.io/), as an indirect way of being able to invest my time into FP-CLI.
+Last February, I started a business, [runcommand](https://runcommand.io/), as an indirect way of being able to invest my time into FIN-CLI.
 The business is doing alright, not great but not horrible.
 What I've come to realize, though, is that my time is zero-sum.
-I'm incentivized to spend time on runcommand, when I'd rather spend it on FP-CLI.
+I'm incentivized to spend time on runcommand, when I'd rather spend it on FIN-CLI.

 Ultimately, the challenge I'm running into is opportunity cost.
-I'd *love* to be able to invest more into FP-CLI, but doing so comes at the cost of other business pursuits.
-Because FP-CLI is such a large project, the several hours I volunteer each week are basically enough to fight entropy — not make headway on larger initiatives.
+I'd *love* to be able to invest more into FIN-CLI, but doing so comes at the cost of other business pursuits.
+Because FIN-CLI is such a large project, the several hours I volunteer each week are basically enough to fight entropy — not make headway on larger initiatives.

 The response to my tweet has been overwhelmingly supportive.
-One future I'm considering is directly commercializing FP-CLI, through patreon-esque membership, advertising on the website, and other ideas to be determined.
+One future I'm considering is directly commercializing FIN-CLI, through patreon-esque membership, advertising on the website, and other ideas to be determined.

-So, dear reader, a question: how much is FP-CLI worth to you?
+So, dear reader, a question: how much is FIN-CLI worth to you?

 * [$7,500/year](https://runcommand.memberful.com/checkout?plan=17529)
 * [$4,000/year](https://runcommand.memberful.com/checkout?plan=17577)